geraintpalmer/SAS-R/Handouts/2013-2014/handout04.md

 ---
 layout     : post
 categories : [pasthandouts, 2013-2014]
-title      : Computing for mathematics handout 4 - Functions, Sorting and Searching algorithms and what to expect on the class test. comments   : false
+title      : '2013-2014: handout 4 - Functions, Sorting and Searching algorithms and what to expect on the class test.' comments   : false
 ---
 Lecturer: Vince Knight